Know before you go

 About the reserve

-Directions: Turn left in the middle of Clunton village, coming off the B4368 from Craven Arms.
-Go straight over the bridge and continue up the hill.
-There is a small car park on the right, just before the nature reserve sign.
+Turn left in the middle of Clunton village, coming off the B4368 from Craven Arms.
+Go straight over the bridge and continue up the hill. for approx 1.2km.
+There is a small car park on the right.
+To reach the reserve, return to the lane and walk further up for 200m, where a board and track marks the entry point.